 - Take your antibiotics.
-Follow your doctor's instructions for taking your antibiotics, and be sure to finish the entire prescription.
+Follow your health care provider's instructions for taking your antibiotics and be sure to finish the entire prescription.

 - Wash your hands often.
 This is the single most important thing you can do to keep from spreading the infection to others.
 Use hot, soapy water and scrub thoroughly for at least 30 seconds, especially before eating and after using the toilet.

 - Avoid handling food.
 Avoid preparing food for others until your health care provider says you're no longer contagious.
 If you work with food, you may need to take a test to show you aren't shedding typhoid bacteria.
 If you work in health care, you also may need to show you aren't shedding the bacteria.